MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 PARAMETERS section that provides more information than the cryptic SYNTAX section.

 The **Full** parameter is a switch parameter.
 A parameter that doesn't require a value is called a switch parameter.
-When a switch parameter is specified, it's value is true and when it's not, it's value is false.
+When a switch parameter is specified, its value is true and when it's not, its value is false.

 If you've been working through this chapter in the PowerShell console, you noticed that the previous